 Although created in 2009, this huge Mario sculpture still deserves a mention.
-Crafted by brick layer Dirk Van Haesbroeck, it took him just over two weeks to finalise the plumber.
-Mario is comprised of 30,000 LEGO bricks with the pedestal containing another 12,000.
+Brick layer Dirk Van Haesbroeck took just over two weeks to finalise the plumber.
+Mario is comprised of 30,000 Lego bricks with the pedestal containing another 12,000.
 This video showcases the 160 hours of work in just over a minute.

 Once the sculpture was finished, it was auctioned off on eBay in aid of Ronald McDonald, a Dutch organisation that arranges proper housing for relatives of hospitalised children in the vicinity of clinics.
 It sold for an impressive $5100.
 You can see more of Dirk's Lego art on his Facebook page.

 Despite its short run on television almost ten years ago, fans of Firefly and film Serenity still express an intense love and passion for the Joss Whedon series.
 One such fan decided to build the ultimate homage to the sci-fi show with a replica of the ship Serenity.

 Adrian Drake used around 70,000 Lego pieces and the project took 475 hours over the course of 21 months.
 The ship itself weighs an incredible 135 pounds due to the intricate details Adrian has included.
 You can more of Adrian's stunning Lego art on his website.

 Next page: 20 more brilliant examples of Lego art